zzzprojects/learn-orm/tutorials/csharp-tutorial/inheritance.md

 # Inheritance

 Inheritance is a fundamental principle of object-oriented programming.
-It allows a class to inherit the behavior or characteristics from base class to child class.
+It allows a class to inherit the behavior, or characteristics from base class to child class.

  - It is a concept in which you define parent classes and child classes.
- - The child classes inherit methods and properties of the parent class, but at the same time, they can also modify the behavior of the methods if required.
+ - The child classes inherit methods, and properties of the parent class, but at the same time, they can also modify the behavior of the methods if required.
  - The child class can also define methods of its own if required.

 Let's take a look at an example of class inheritance.
 The following is the base class `Animal` which contains a single `Name` property and a method `PrintName` which will print the name of the animal on the Console window.